rp011dev/mort-mgmnt/STAGE_HISTORY_USER_FIX.md

 })
 ```

-This `currentUser` was from the frontend state (likely from `UserSelector` component) which could be:
-- Outdated
-- Different from the logged-in user
-- Not synchronized with the JWT token

 ### 2. Backend Accepting Frontend User Value
 The backend API was accepting the `user` parameter from the request and using it as a fallback: